• Skip to primary navigation

 3. Find a sunny spot with 4-6 hours of sunlight per day

 Keeping in mind the jade’s natural growing environment, find the best spot to replicate its ideal conditions will allow it to thrive.
-For indoor plants, south or east-facing windows that allow it to get 4-6 hours of sunlight per day is best.
+For indoor plants, south or east-facing windows that allow it to get 4-6 hours of sunlight per day is best when you grow a jade plant.

 If you’ll be bringing it outdoors onto your patio or balcony from inside, set the jade out in the sun for one hour at first, then gradually increase its exposure in one hour increments so that it can grow accustomed to more time in direct sunlight without burning.
 After about a week of increasing the amount of sunlight, your jade will be ready to stay out all day.